mamedxanli/mrtg-docker/README.md

     5. answer "Yes" on MRTG setup
     6. Go to the browser of local host and check http://localhost/mrtg.
 Graphs should appear under the page.
     7. within the container run bash cronjob.sh & to update graphs every minute
+    8. from /etc/mrtg.cfg remove interfaces you do not want to be monitored, then comment out existing hosts in ./setup.sh and rerun it.
     8. Add new hosts by altering setup.sh script and rerunning it or by running the following from cli: cfgmaker communityname@hostip >> /etc/mrtg indexmaker /etc/mrtg.cfg > /var/www/mrtg/index.html